Table of contents

 NOTE - Heads does NOT support FIDO2 or U2F authentication.
 Be careful when purchasing to buy a compatible key.

-NOTE - HOTP remote attestation is supported from Librem platforms by default, Otherwise HOTP is explicitely supported by board configurations having hotp
+NOTE - HOTP remote attestation is supported from Librem/NovaCustom/Nitropad platforms by default, Otherwise HOTP is explicitely supported by board configurations having hotp

 in their board names.